-The NCA Technical Committee continually endeavors to explore the technical issues impacting the industry, to study related scientific advancements and academic research in areas impacting candle-making, and to share its findings with the NCA membership.
+NCA-member scientists and specialists continually endeavor to explore the technical issues impacting the industry, to study related scientific advancements and academic research in areas impacting candle-making, and to share its findings with the NCA membership.

 Summaries of technical presentations given at NCA meetings, along with research papers and studies on candle performance and related subjects, are archived and maintained for member reference.

 NCA is frequently at the forefront of regulatory trends.
-More than 30 years ago, NCA members voluntarily agreed not to use lead wicks, placing the Association in the vanguard of the lead-free movement.
+Forty years ago, NCA members voluntarily agreed not to use lead wicks, placing the Association in the vanguard of the lead-free movement.
 In 2000, NCA went further and asked all U.S. candle manufacturers to join its members in signing a formal pledge not to use lead wicks.
-In 2003, the Consumer Product Safety Commission banned lead wicks from the U.S. marketplace, an action long supported by the NCA.
+In 2003, the U.S. Consumer Product Safety Commission banned lead wicks from the U.S. marketplace, an action long supported by the NCA.

 NCA also monitors federal and state regulatory issues of concern to its members, and works diligently to develop unified industry responses whenever needed.
 In 1998, after learning that a plaintiff attorney had filed suit under California's "Proposition 65" naming candle manufacturer members and their retailers, the Association immediately enlisted highly-regarded counsel to advise and represent industry members, and was instrumental in successfully forming a joint defense group to defend against the unfounded accusations.

-NCA frequently interacts with candle organizations, governmental authorities, and standards bodies in other nations and regions of the world to gain harmonization of standards and regulations impacting candle manufacturing, and to share technical information and research regarding candles.
+NCA frequently interacts with candle organizations, governmental authorities, and standards bodies around the world to gain harmonization of standards and regulations impacting candle manufacturing, and to share technical information and research regarding candles.

 Every spring, NCA members officially meet to explore and review the latest issues impacting the industry, conduct committee meetings, attend technical presentations and business workshops, and to discuss advancements and new product developments in candle-making.In addition, an international trade show is held in conjunction with the annual meeting.
 Candle manufacturing suppliers from around the world regularly attend this NCA-sponsored trade show, which is the largest of its kind and widely regarded as the primary venue for introducing new candle and candle-related product developments.